ProvincieZeeland/es-connector/README.md

 COMPOSE_PROJECT_NAME=es-cdn
 ```

-The 'elasticsearch' map contains a couple of Docker compose files:
+You might have noticed several Docker compose files:

 - docker-compose-dev.yml (development with only 1 network)
 - docker-compose.yml (production with 2 networks)